-Warranty Claims (section 3.8.2): The Constructor shall assist the Owner in pursuing warranty claims to the extent that the selection criteria would have been followed by the Constructor.
+Warranty (§3.8.2): The Constructor shall assist the Owner in pursuing warranty claims to the extent that the Constructor would have followed the selection criteria.

-Correction of Defective Work (section 3.9): The Constructor is to be notified of defective work during the warranty period and given the option to correct Correction of work even after the Correction of Work period expires.
+Correction of Work within One Year (§3.9.1): The Constructor is to be notified of defective work during the warranty period and given the option to correct the Work even after the Correction of Work period expires.